benn-mctosh/words/README.md

 * The game interprets `p1` and `p2` parameters in the URL as player one and player two’s names, but those aren’t currently added to the URL that gets sent to your opponent.
 * Recent shortening to the `seed` parameter means there's no opportunity for a line break, so the email displayed at the end breaks the CSS formatting.
-* The `discard/swap` button has not yet been implemented.
 * There’s debate among players (even within my own family) whether it’s more fun for a game to tell you in real-time whether the word you’re considering is legal, or to make you wait until pressing the `Play` button.
 As currently implemented, this game tells you in real time (because that’s how Grandma likes it!), but I might add an option to toggle that later.

 Also of note: I provide a link to the *Official SCRABBLE® Players' Dictionary* (*OSPD*), because that provides a useful search tool for prefixes/suffixes, etc., but this game doesn't use *OSPD*.
 So the game may reject a play that would be valid per *OSPD*, or vice versa.